Students as Partners in Assessment (SaPiA)

 This two-page resource summarises the main findings of this project.
 It explores a variety of partnership possibilities in assessment and how academics and students can make partnership a success.
 Click to access the resource as a PDF file.

 The literature underpinning this project is explored in our literature scoping review.
 This review was conducted in spring 2020 and the final publication was released in December 2020.

-The TEU, in conjunction with NSTEP and DCU Students' Union, will host an online seminar (supported by the National Forum) on 11 March 2021, 12:00-14:00, to explore student partnership in assessment.
+The TEU, in conjunction with NSTEP and DCU Students' Union, hosted an online seminar (supported by the National Forum) on 11 March 2021 to explore student partnership in assessment.

 1. Overview of student partnership